 |Slightly loose tooth||A blow to the jaw or an infection in the bone surrounding the tooth may be the cause.
 Either way, it is important to have your dentist take a look.|

 |Unstable prostheses||This could be an issue of ill-fitting prostheses.
 See your dentist.|

 |Teeth are sensitive to:|

 |This sensitivity can develop suddenly or gradually over time, and – in most cases – indicates a problem.
 Talk to your dentist or hygienist.|

 |Bleeding for no reason|

-Oral lesions that do not heal after 7 to 10 days
+Oral sores that do not heal in 7-10 days